Arkansas Identity Documents

 Step 2: Prepare Petition and Other Forms

 All forms must be filled out in the minor's current legal name.
 The new name appears only on the Petition and Order.
-ArTEC recommends that the for requesting a name change be given simply as “common usage” or “this is my preferred name,” as stating that the minor is transgender might lead to requests for additional documentation.
+The reason for requesting a name change can be given simply as “common usage” or “this is my child’s preferred name.”

 The Petition must be notarized before being filed with the court.
 Notary services are typically provided by banks and government agencies, sometimes for a fee.
 Notaries can also be located through the Arkansas Secretary of State's database of notaries.